GetStream/livestreaming-sample-android/README.md

 Sample implementations for livestreaming `host` and `guest` apps with the [Android Video SDK](https://getstream.io/video/sdk/android/).

+🚧 This sample is still work in progress.

 ## How to Use

 - Contains two modules: `livestreaming-host` and `livestreaming-guest`.